caltechlibrary/cloud-init-examples/README.md

 setup and configurations.

 start-minimal-vm.bash, minimal-init.yaml
-: This is a minimal cloud init YAML just a demo of a configuration
+: This is a minimal cloud init YAML just a demo of a configuration, it includes the Debian build-essentials package

 start-dev-server-vm.bash, dev-server-init.yaml
 : This is a server like development environment for Golang 1.18